James Conner, Maurkice Pouncey, Mason Rudolph injured - Mash Viral

 EAST RUTHERFORD, N.J. – James Conner He looked great against the Jets, recording six carries for 32 yards (5.3 yards per carry) … and then left the game in the second quarter with a thigh injury.

-Conner hit the stationary bike on the sidelines trying to resolve the injury, but remained outside after halftime and officials confirmed that he would not return to the game.
+Conner hit the stationary bike on the bench trying to resolve the injury, but remained outside after halftime and officials at the scene confirmed that he would not return to the game.
 Mike Tomlin confirmed that Conner suffered a quadruple injury that is being evaluated in his post-game press conference after the eventual appearance of the Steelers Loss 16-10.

 In this race, the last touch of the Conner game, you can see it absorb a blow and head to the sideline with a grimace: